janvibatra/Excel-project1/README.md

 # Excel-project1
-This excel project has sportsmen data .
+The final excel project has sportsmen data analysis The final excel 2 project has consumer data analysis